Lekki Lagos, Nigeria Travel Guide

 The local climate influences natural phenomena, providing various experiences throughout the year.

-The rainy season can present challenges like floods, but also landscapes.
+The rainy the period might present challenges like floods, but also landscapes.

 Visit LCC early mornings or late afternoons for cooler milder temperatures and less people.
 Weekdays are generally calmer for beaches.